-Ask yourself do you really love that picture, piece of furniture or knick knack?
+Ask yourself do you really love your children’s artwork, piece of furniture or knick knack?
 Then think about the why behind that answer.

-Are you attached to that wall hanging because it belonged to your mom and it’s a reminder of your relationship?
+Is that wall hanging worth keeping because it belonged to your mom and it’s a reminder of your relationship?

 Do you keep that collection of ______ (fill in the blank) because you’re supposed to?
 Angels, photos, stuffed animals, dishes.
 You name it.
 We all have more than one of something.